honeycombio/honeycomb-kubernetes-agent/docs/configuration-reference.md

 ### drop_event

-The `drop_event` processor will remove all events where the specified field exactly matches one of the values in the blacklist.
+The `drop_event` processor will remove all events where the specified field exactly matches one of the values in the deny list.

 This can be used to filter datasets from _Ingress_ to _Service_ based on which _Service_ or _Namespace_ is used.